takeyamayuki/RESTuino/README.md

 ### GET

 Use `GET` to get the status of any pin.
-(It's easy with a browser.)
 The following response body is received when the pin set by `POST` is in the following state.

 - `analogRead`: `0~4095 numbers`